Alleys & Squares

 Centennial Square was built to commemorate the 100th anniversary of the city's incorporation (in 1962).
 It includes City Hall, the McPherson Playhouse, a senior citizens activity centre and Capital Regional District services.
 It also contains shops, a parkade and the city archives.
 Centennial Square is home to Victoria's Spirit Square featuring a performance stage for small to medium sized outdoor performances, an artistic drinking water fountain and a garden filled with native species.

 Located in Chinatown, this alley is the narrowest commercial street in North America, being only 0.9 metres at its narrowest.
 Originally a gambling district it now contains a variety of unique shops, restaurants and galleries.

-Formerly part of Olde Towne Victoria, this square has three levels of independent shops and restaurants.
+Formerly part of Olde Towne Victoria, Market Square has three levels of independent shops and restaurants.
 An assortment of eclectic arts and culture activities take place in the square year round.

 Instead of a regular square with shops and restaurants this square actually a cemetery - the second one established in Victoria and in use between 1858 and 1873.
 Many distinguished pioneers were (and still are) buried here.

 Named after Victoria Pioneer Thomas Trounce, the alley contains authentic gaslights more than 125 years old.
 Trounce Alley is home to one-of-a-kind shops sure to satisfy the desires of shoe and handbag aficionados.
 W&J Wilson Clothiers has been at its present location on the corner since 1862, the same year Victoria was incorporated as a city.